claryzw/azure-devops-pipeline/README.md

 <div align="center">
   <h1>Azure DevOps CI/CD Pipeline</h1>
   <p>
     A complete CI/CD pipeline that automatically tests, builds, scans, and deploys a containerised Flask application to Azure every time I push to main.
+Infrastructure is defined in both Bicep and Terraform.
     <br />
     <br />
     <a href="https://github.com/claryzw/azure-devops-pipeline"><strong>Explore the repo »</strong></a>